 Advanced Practice applicants must have the following experience by the application deadline:

-- Family: preference is given to applicants with RN experience in either an inpatient or outpatient setting.
-There is not a requirmetn for specif length of experience, yet it will be considered in the holistic admission.
+- Family: Preference is given to applicants with RN experience in either an inpatient or outpatient setting.
+There is no requirement for length of experience, but it will be considered in the holistic admission.

-- Nurse Anesthesia: A minimum of one year of recent full-time experience as a registered nurse in an adult intensive care unit (ICU) by the application deadline.
-We stronger prefer two years of recent full-time ICU experience.
+- Nurse Anesthesia: A minimum of one year of recent full-time experience as a registered nurse in an intensive care unit (ICU) by the application deadline.
+We strongly prefer two years of recent full-time ICU experience.

 - Pediatric Acute Care: A minimum of six months of recent acute care pediatric nursing experience by the application deadline.